-To address the question, 'Could AVP activity combine with other substances released during nausea?', the actions of ADr were studied.
-Immediate, sustained increases in plasma ADr occur during motion sickness (\sim 5-15 \times 10-11 g·ml-1) and tilt-induced syncope, when ADr and AVP are released (Table S7).
+To address the question 'could AVP activity combine with other substances released during nausea?', the actions of ADr were studied.
+Immediate, sustained increases in plasma ADr occur during motion sickness (~5-15x10-11g/ml) and tilt-induced syncope, when ADr and AVP are released (Table S7).
 Further, ADr infusions disrupt human gastric slow waves (Lien et al., 2003).
-In the present study, low ADr concentrations caused muscle contraction and increased amplitude and rate of myogenic contractions in both stomach regions (via α_1 -adrenoceptor activation), whereas higher concentrations relaxed the muscle (β-adrenoceptor activation).
-ADr reduced EFS-evoked, cholinergically mediated contractions via α_2 -adrenoceptor activation.
+In the present study, low ADr concentrations caused muscle contraction and increased amplitude and rate of myogenic contractions in both stomach regions (via α_1 -adrenoceptor activation), whereas higher concentrations relaxed the muscle (β -adrenoceptor activation).
+ADr reduced EFS-evoked, cholinergically-mediated contractions via α_2 -adrenoceptor activation.
 Surprisingly, these data represent the first complete analysis for human stomach.
-Others showed ADr evoked muscle relaxation in human corpus/antrum (Bennett & Whitney, 1966), contractions in some stomach and pylorus muscle strips and biphasic responses or inhibition in others (Haffner et al., 1969).
-In human internal anal sphincter, α{1A} -adrenoceptor activation caused muscle contraction (Owaki et al., 2015).
+Others showed ADr evoked muscle relaxation in human corpus/antrum (Bennett & Whitney, 1966), contractions in some stomach and pylorus muscle strips and biphasic responses or inhibition in others (Hafner et al., 1969).
+In human internal anal sphincter α{1A} -adrenoceptor activation caused muscle contraction (Owaki et al., 2015).

-Co-administration of submaximally effective concentrations of AVP and ADr augmented muscle tone, contraction amplitude, rate and frequency of spontaneous contractions in a synergistic manner, compared with individual applications.
-Notably, the increased antrum contraction frequency caused by AVP and ADr together falls within the EGG tachygastria range recorded in subjects reporting nausea during AVP infusion (Kim et al., 1997) and vection (Koch et al., 1990; Lien et al., 2003; Xu et al., 1993).
-A pathway by which AVP and ADr might interact is suggested by the localization of V{1A} receptor and α_1 -adrenoceptor immunofluorescence on ICCs and muscle cells.
-These experiments were challenging because of tissue autofluorescence, possible loss of epitopes with degradation during tissue processing and use of paraffin-embedded sections, which sometimes made it difficult to see the full extent of ICC extensions with nuclei.
+Co-administration of submaximally-effective concentrations of AVP and ADr augmented muscle tone, contraction amplitude, rate and frequency of spontaneous contractions in a synergistic manner, compared to individual applications.
+Notably, the increased antrum contraction frequency caused by AVP and ADr together, falls within the EGG tachygastria range recorded in subjects reporting nausea during AVP infusion (Kim et al., 1997) and vection (Koch et al., 1990; Xu et al., 1993; Lien et al., 2003).
+A pathway by which AVP and ADr might interact is suggested by localization of V{1A} receptor and α_1 -adrenoceptor immunofluorescence on the ICC and muscle cells.
+These experiments were challenging because of tissue autofluorescence, possible loss of epitopes with degradation during tissue processing, and use of paraffin-embedded sections, which sometimes made it difficult to see the full extent of ICC extensions with nuclei.
 Nevertheless, co-expression of the receptors with muscle was consistent with the functional data and co-expression with both muscle and ICCs suggests mechanisms of synergy that involve intracellular pathways.
-These pathways are unknown, although vascular studies demonstrated functional synergy between AVP and noradrenaline involving Ca2+ channel activation (Noguera et al., 1997) or prostaglandin release (Karmazyn et al., 1978).
-Interestingly, only an insignificant expression of $V{1\text{A}}$ and $\alpha_1\text{-}adrenoceptor$ receptor mRNA occurred in ICCs from the mouse intestine (Lee et al., 2017), suggesting species differences in receptor distribution, consistent with release of OT instead of AVP by rodents following emetogenic stimuli (Horn et al., 2013).
+These are unknown, although vascular studies demonstrated functional synergy between AVP and noradrenaline involving Ca^{2+} channel activation (Noguera et al., 1997) or prostaglandin release (Karmazyn et al., 1978).
+Interestingly, only an insignificant expression of V{1A} and α_1 -adrenoceptor receptor mRNA occurred in ICCs from mouse intestine (Lee et al., 2017), suggesting species differences in receptor distribution, consistent with release of OT instead of AVP by rodents following emetogenic stimuli (Horn et al., 2013).